← Dashboard ↑ Back to Top

 The Basket Is Self-Cleansing

-Here's the part that really got me when I first learned it β€” and it's something most people never hear about.
+Here's the part that really got me when I first learned it — and it's something most people never hear about.

 Index funds don't just sit still.
 They automatically update themselves.
 When a company starts underperforming and drops out of the index, it gets removed from your basket and replaced by a stronger company moving up.
-You never have to do a thing β€” the index itself handles it.
+You never have to do a thing — the index itself handles it.

 Think about what that means: the index tends to reflect the largest and most successful companies at any given time.
 Underperformers are replaced as the composition changes.
 New rising companies earn their way in.
-Your basket is constantly upgrading itself β€” completely automatically, at no extra cost to you.
+Your basket is constantly upgrading itself — completely automatically, at no extra cost to you.

-Real example: Sears was once one of the most powerful companies in America β€” a dominant force in the S&P 500.
+Real example: Sears was once one of the most powerful companies in America — a dominant force in the S&P 500.
 As it declined over the years, it was eventually removed from the index.
 Meanwhile, Amazon earned its way in and became one of the largest holdings.
-You didn't have to make a single decision β€” the index handled it automatically.
+You didn't have to make a single decision — the index handled it automatically.
 That's the self-cleansing mechanism at work.

-Compare that to trying to pick individual stocks β€” choosing which companies will win, which will lose, and when to buy or sell.
+Compare that to trying to pick individual stocks — choosing which companies will win, which will lose, and when to buy or sell.
 It's stressful, time-consuming, and the odds are against you.
 The basket removes all of that.
 You stop trying to guess and just own the whole game.

 "Don't look for the needle in the haystack.
 Just buy the haystack!"

-β€” Jack Bogle, founder of Vanguard
+— Jack Bogle, founder of Vanguard

-πŸ€ Coach Marty Take: Jack Bogle built Vanguard on this exact idea and changed investing forever.
-Stop trying to find the one perfect stock.
-Own the whole basket β€” low fees, built-in diversification, self-cleaning.
-That's it.
+💡 Coach Marty Take: Jack Bogle built Vanguard on this exact idea.
+Why spend your time searching for the one perfect stock — the needle — when you can just buy the entire haystack?
+An index fund owns thousands of stocks at once.
+Low fees, built-in diversification, self-cleaning.
 That's the core principle behind low-cost index investing.

-You Found a Green Light Vendor.
+You Found A Green Light Vendor.
 Now What?

 In Module 4, you learned about fees and discovered 403bwise.
 You looked up your district, found the green light vendors, and now you're ready to open an account.